plrguez/fuse-od-source/Platform/readme.txt

 - **Type**:
   ---------
-  This allow to choose the Joystick to emulate or None.
+  Choose the Joystick to emulate or None.
 Default is None.

   Some type of Joysticks may require other emulator options active.
   For example Kempston joystick need to be activated at `Menu --> Options --> Peripherals --> General`.